-Here are some of Atlist’s features:
+Here is some of Atlist’s functionality:

 - Embed Anywhere — You can embed Atlist maps on any website.